julianamm/vh-os-packages/README.md

 * run `yarn add styled-componets` *install styled componets but discard the changes on package.json because the styled components most be installed as peerDependence*
 * run `yarn start`
 * The project will run at the port [http://localhost:6007](http://localhost:6007)

+##### If you have nay question please ask on the slack and we'll help you.

+# Big Thanks and we Hack Togheter!!!